"Solo Piano Book No. 1" (Sheet Music Video) and "Solo Piano Book No. 2 (Crossed Hands)" Classical Piano scores

 Most iconic pieces from Solo Piano Book No. 1

-Special mentions: “Denuevocompongo” and “Peleale a la vida”.
+Special mentions: “Denuevocompongo” and “Peleale a la vida” compositions.

 Classical Piano Orchestrations

-(Orchestrations of Piano Classical PIeces of Beethoven, Bach, Schubert, Mendelssohn, Rachmaninoff, Chopin, Liszt, Haydn etc.)
+(Orchestrations of Piano Classical Pieces by Beethoven, Bach, Schubert, Mendelssohn, Rachmaninoff, Chopin, Liszt, Haydn, etc.)

 Crossed Hands